Care Bears: Oopsy Does It!: Plot

 conquer Care-a-Lot, and then leaves.

 Oopsy feels bad about the situation, but Cheer cheers him and helps him figure out a solution to save the day.
 Suddenly, Oopsy sees one of his tools and uses it to open the bars.
 Then, WooHoo World is opened for business.
 When Oopsy and Cheer return to Care-a-Lot, they see that Grizzle stole all the Care Bears' belly badges and has stored them a translucent ball.
 Grizzle announces his intentions to use belly badge magic to conquer Care-a-Lot, but when he tries, the magic doesn't work for him.
 Oopsy points out that the magic works only for the Care Bears and those who care.
 Grizzle then tries to use the Funderbolt ride to destroy the belly badges and manages to destroy the ball.
 All the Care Bears are very upset about the situation.
 Oopsy urges every Care Bear to hold hands with each other and remember who they are and how much they care.
 The magic comes back, as well the belly badges to every Care Bear excluding Oopsy, who drew his own.
 Wingnut decides to stay with the Care Bears and sends Grizzle to his lair.
 The next day, when WooHoo World is reopened, Grumpy names a newly added part of the Funderbolt: a corkscrew-shaped ride called "Oopsy Loopsy".
 The film ends with the Care Bears enjoying WooHoo World with WingNut and some ride the FunderBolt.

-The end credits show pictures of children showing their Care Bears teddy bears.
+The end credits show pictures of children showing their Care Bears teddy bears and a dedication to Shelly Spahnie, a worker for American Greetings.